VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 Janiece has worked with a range of clients with diverse socio-economic and cultural backgrounds, as well as in day treatment programs, outpatient facilities, private practices, and within various school systems.
 This has allowed her to develop problem-solving skills matched for any situation and have the capability to manage high-risk situations.

-GET TO KNOW MARIA
+GET TO KNOW MICHELLE

-GET TO KNOW MARIA
+GET TO KNOW MICHELLE

 SPECIALTIES: